i0Ek3/blogie/README.md

 ### Interface Generation

-We use swagger to generate our interface, just write comment for API and then swagger can read it and generate correspoding interface documents.
+We use swagger to generate our interface documents, just write comment for APIs and then swagger can read it and generate correspoding interface documents.

 | Comment  | Details                                                                                              |
 | -------- | ---------------------------------------------------------------------------------------------------- |